RobinBrouwer/gritter/README.markdown

 To add the script-tags we added another function called 'js'.
 It allows you to easily add script-tags around your javascript.
 It can be used in combination with gritter, but also other javascript you want to output.
 It automatically adds a semicolon (;) at the end of the script-tag, so you don't have to worry about that.

+Since version 0.3 we also added a gflash helper.
+You can read more about this helper below.

 ### add_gritter